wbcsd/pact-conformance-test-service/docs/MVP_testing_guide.md

 To test ACT MVP you need a registration code, please email Beth Hadley (hadley@wbcsd.org) for a code.

 ## Timeline for testing?
 The MVP testing phase is from March 20 - April 2, 2025.
+If you are unable to complete testing during this timeline, please get in touch with us so we can plan accordingly - we are happy to work with you on the timeline that works for you.

 ## Pre-requisites to testing
 Before beginning testing, organizations must complete the following pre-requisites: